 Example #2: Same as example #1, except Peter’s business is organized as an S corporation.
 Of his net profit of $300,000, it is determined that a reasonable compensation (wage) for the services Peter provides to the S corporation is $150,000, which the S Corporation pays as a salary to Peter.
 The other $150,000 is pass-through income.
 Now, Peter’s Sec.
 199A deduction is the lesser of 20% of the pass-through income – $30,000 (20% of $150,000) – or the wage limitation, which is 50% of the wages paid by the S Corporation or $75,000 (50% of $150,000).

 This demonstrates how a business activity can benefit from being organized as an S corporation, since S corporations are required to pay working shareholders a reasonable wage for their services provided in operating the business.
 They are able to divide the pass-through income between reasonable wages and pass-through income to enable a 199A deduction for a higher-income taxpayer.
 Other business entities do not provide this option, which is the reason why high-taxable-income taxpayers might explore the benefits of organizing new businesses as, or reorganizing their existing businesses into, an S corporation.

 Of course, there are other issues involved as well, and some sole proprietors may not find it worth the expense or effort to switch to a different type of business entity.
 However, the higher the taxpayer’s income, the more beneficial it becomes.
 The same issues also apply to partnerships.
-To see if organizing or reorganizing your business activity into an S corporation can reduce your tax liability, call Lutz, Selig & Zeronda, L.L.P. for an appointment.
+To see if organizing or reorganizing your business activity into an S corporation can reduce your tax liability, call Lutz, Selig & Zeronda, CPAs, L.L.P. for an appointment.